jpowerj/dsps/ch01/01-07-counting-methods.md

 ::: {#exm-1-7-5}

-# Example 1.7.5: Combination Lock
+## Example 1.7.5: Combination Lock

 A standard combination lock has a dial with tick marks for 40 numbers from 0 to 39.
 The combination consists of a sequence of three numbers that must be dialed in the correct order to open the lock.
 Each of the 40 numbers may appear in each of the three positions of the combination regardless of what the other two positions contain.
 It follows that there are $40^3 = 64,000$ possible combinations.
 This number is supposed to be large enough to discourage would-be thieves from trying every combination.

 :::

-**Note: The Multiplication Rule Is Slightly More General**.
+## Note: The Multiplication Rule Is Slightly More General

 In the statements of Theorems [-@thm-1-7-1] and [-@thm-1-7-2], it is assumed that each possible outcome in each part of the experiment can occur regardless of what occurs in the other parts of the experiment.
 Technically, all that is necessary is that the **number** of possible outcomes for each part of the experiment not depend on what occurs on the other parts.
 The discussion of permutations below is an example of this situation.

+(sec-1-7-2)=
-### Permutations
+# 1.7.2 Permutations

 ::: {#exm-1-7-6}

-# Example 1.7.6: Sampling without Replacement
+## Example 1.7.6: Sampling without Replacement

 Consider an experiment in which a card is selected and removed from a deck of $N$ different cards, a second card is then selected and removed from the remaining $N − 1$ cards, and finally a third card is selected from the remaining $N − 2$ cards.
 Each outcome consists of the three cards in the order selected.
 A process of this kind is called *sampling without replacement*, since a card that is drawn is not replaced in the deck before the next card is selected.
 In this experiment, any one of the $N$ cards could be selected first.
 Once this card has been removed, any one of the other $N − 1$ cards could be selected second.
 Therefore, there are $N(N − 1)$ possible outcomes for the first two selections.
 Finally, for every given outcome of the first two selections, there are $N − 2$ other cards that could possibly be selected third.
 Therefore, the total number of possible outcomes for all three selections is $N(N − 1)(N − 2)$.